 Write an Article

-Once the piece is accepted, most magazines will supply writers' guidelines and
+Once the piece is accepted, most magazines will supply writers' guidelines and editorial assistance to contributors.

 Write a Book

 Writing a book is perhaps the ultimate path to becoming recognized as an expert.
 Some books by executives contain information and advice pertaining to a specific industry and are therefore tailored to a narrower audience, while others are memoirs or general business books that appeal to a wider readership.

 Check bookstores for titles that you respect and that are compatible with how you envision yours.
 Approach the publishers who released these books.
 Send them a proposal containing a brief summary of your idea, a description of the target audience, a list of books that could be considered competition, a general idea of how long it will take you to complete the book, and an outline of the planned content.

 There is no need to send the finished manuscript or to write the book before submitting your idea.
 The act of putting together the proposal will help you hone your thoughts; if your concept cannot be easily explained in your proposal or if you do not have adequate information to create an outline, either you have not given your idea enough thought or your concept is inappropriate for a book-length work.

 Investigate Using a Collaborator